Seminar Series

 Part of the DPU Hackaton 2023.

-Title: NVIDIA’s BlueField DPU: Offloading Applications to the Network
+Title: NVIDIA’s BlueField DPU: offloading applications to the network

 Abstract: Plateauing of the capabilities of individual system components has led to new innovations in system design to meet growing computational needs.
 One such innovation is NVIDIA’s family of Data Processing Units (DPUs) which provides a network offload engine that include a Network Interface core, programmable CPU cores and targeted acceleration engines.
 This is known as the BlueField family of network adapters.
 This presentation will provide an overview of the BlueField network devices, principles behind making effective use of such devices and present work done using these devices to accelerate collective communication operations.